 Last night I watched the videos for module 2 of the Cuaranderismo course at the University of New Mexico.
 Guest lecturer, Bernadette Torres spoke about using calendula infused oil as a breast massage oil to encourage lymph drainage, and reduce pain, swelling, and lumps in both women and men.
 This introduced me to a new use for calendula infused oil, taken from Mexican traditional medicine and folk traditions.

 Calendula (Calendula officinalis) is a member of the Compositae family.
 Many plants in this family have health benefits, like chamomile, dandelion, arnica, goldenrod, and sunflowers.
 Lettuce and endive are also from this botanical family.
 The key feature of this family are flowers with ray petals.
 Each petal is actually an individual floret and each flower is made up of several rows of florets around a center disk.

 Calendula is easy to grow

-Calendula is a hardy annual.
-Plant the seeds in the ground about 2 weeks before your last frost date.
-They will begin to bloom about 8 weeks later and continue to give you flowers to harvest for a few weeks after frost.
-Leave a few of the earliest flower on several plants, to mature and give you seed, so that you can have a perpetual stock of calendula seeds for future years.
-2 tbsp of seed will give you several years of calendula for your home garden.
+Calendula is a hardy cool weather annual.
+Plant the seeds in the ground about 2 weeks before your last frost date, they will begin peaking out as soon as the ground warms.
+Starts will begin to bloom about 8 weeks later and continue to give you flowers to harvest for a few weeks after frost.
+If you live in a warm-weather location, the plants will not produce during the hottest part of the summer but will pick up with the blooms in the fall.

-Harvesting the flowers
+Harvesting Calendula flowers

 There are several ways to preserve the goodness of calendula blossoms.
 Drying the blossoms is the easiest way, but dried flowers will preserve the goodness of calendula for only a year.
 By preserving it in other ways, you can extend this shelf life from a year to up to 5 years.